You can’t avoid flavonoids so you may as well learn about them.

 Get ready for the next big thing in cannabis chemovars: flavonoids.
 Flavonoids are another class of chemical appearing in cannabis.
 They’re responsible for the plant’s pigments: green, purple, or blue.
 Scientists ahve already discovered roughly 20 types of flavonoid in cannabis; and they comprise about 10 percent of the plant’s total biochemical output.
 Over 6,000 flavonoids exist in nature, primarily in plants and fungi.

 For one, scientists suspect they interact with cannabinoids and terpenes as part of cannabis’ entourage effect.
 And like cannabinoids and terpenes, flavonoids also plug into CB1 and CB2 receptors, suggesting they contribute to the moods associated with cannabis’ psychoactivity.

 Additionally, science has long established the health benefits offered by flavonoids.
 The benefits studied so far largely focus on orally ingesting flavonoids (think: edibles); we don’t know yet if these same benefits carry through inhalation (smoking).

 Now, before we go any further, know that the science of flavonoids in cannabis is still in its infancy.
 Restrictive scheduling for cannabis has obstructed research efforts, but as legalization continues to sweep the world, we’ll slowly achieve a better understanding of what’s going on here.

 But, for now, here are some potential health benefits from our favorite flower’s flavonoids.

 Flavonoids, in general, tend to exhibit a few medicinal properties.
-They’re usually powerful antioxidants, which can prevent premature aging by protecting cells from oxidative damage.
-They tend to make things difficult for tumors and cancers by either slowing or preventing cancerous growth.
+These usually powerful antioxidants, which may prevent premature aging by protecting cells from oxidative damage.
+These molecules also tend to make things difficult for tumors and cancers by either slowing or preventing cancerous growth (in vitro).
 Luteolin appears to weaken cancer cells so they’re more susceptible to chemotherapies.
 Silymarin particularly targets the liver and may prevent renal damage and renal cancers while also reducing the body’s insulin resistance.
 Several flavonoids found in cannabis, such as kaempferol, quercetin, apigenin, and genistein, are known to induce apoptosis in cancer cells – meaning they cause the cancerous cells to self-destruct (while leaving nearby healthy cells intact).